awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 What causes this number to go down?
 An agent is considered **unavailable** when:
 + The agent has set their status in the CCP to a custom status, such as Break or Training\.
 Amazon Connect doesn't count these slots because agents can't take inbound contacts when they've set their status to a custom status\.
-+ The agent is at maximum capacity\.
-For example, they are only allowed to handle 3 contacts at a time and they are currently handling 3\.
++ The agent has at least one contact ongoing\.
 + The agent has a contact in a missed or error state, which prevents the agent from taking any more contacts until they are flipped back to routable\.

 In the [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) API, this metric is `AGENTS_AVAILABLE`\.